canonical-web-and-design/practices/project-management/iteration-creation.md

 Once you have completed your planning and know how many points you can still take on in the iteration, scroll through the Triaged pipeline and choose a number of high, medium and low issues.

-I would suggest a ratio of 3 high, 2 medium and 1 small.
+A suggested ratio might be 3 high, 2 medium and 1 small.

 This allows for a curn of low priority issues to be resolved reguarly.